ankrutik/notes/literature/Reading Like A Writer.md

 	- Carson McCullers
 	- Herman Hesse
 	- Carlos Castaneda
-- New Criticism is a school of thought in which you read what is on page with only passing reference to
+- New Criticism is a school of thought in which
+	- you read what is on page with only passing reference to
 		- biography of writer
-	- period
+		- period of the subject
 - Criticism of the writing course that the author has enrolled in
 	- little attention to the language, actual words, sentences that the writer used
 	- form strong, critical, negative opinions of geniuses that were hereto read with delight
 	- prosecute or defend authors on charges having to do with writers' origins, racial, cultural, class backgrounds
 	- re-write classics in more acceptable forms in compatibility with the young critics' level of insight, tolerance, awareness
-- Author's pedestrian, halting way of organising classes
+- Author's way of organizing classes
 	- begin at the beginning
 	- linger over every word, phrase, image to see how it enhanced and contributed to the story as a whole
+	- pedestrian, halting

 # Words
-- The calibre of writers
+- On the calibre of writers
-	- If a writers work has survived for centuries, you can assume there are reasons why this is so
+	- If a writer's work has survived for centuries, you can assume there are reasons why this is so
 	- Not all great writers may seem great to us, regardless of how often or how hard we try to see the virtues.
 - Literature may seem to change as we change
-	- Artist change as we change ourselves and grow older, perhaps even in a few months
+	- Artists seem to change as we change ourselves or grow older
+		- perhaps even in a few months
 	- Re-read literature at different points in our life
 - Slow reading
-	- Though you might be tempted to speed up because of so much reading that you need to do, but it is essential that you slowdown and read every word.
+	- might be tempted to speed up because there is so much to read
+	- essential that you slowdown and read every word
-	- To compel yourself to slowdown, try asking yourself, what’s up what sort of information each word or the choice of that word is conveying?
+	- To compel yourself to slowdown, try asking yourself
+		- what sort of information each word or the choice of that word is conveying?
-	- Requires certain amount of stamina, concentration and patients
+	- Requires certain amount of stamina, concentration and patience
-	- Reading quickly, can hide, crucial revolutions present in the spaces between words
+	- Reading quickly can hide crucial revelations present in the spaces between words
-	- Reward
+	- Rewards with
-		- understand the hand and mind of the artist
+		- approaching to understand the hand and the mind of the artist
+		- Like looking at a painting
-		- Like a painting, not only from far away, but also close to see the Brush strokes
+			- not only from far away, but also close to see the Brush strokes
 - Every page starts with a blank page
 	- Countless, large and small deliberations
 	- Writer’s skill in choosing one word over another
-	- chooses what grabs and keeps your  attention
+	- Choice of what grabs and keeps your attention
-	- Drafts and revisions and calculations may be needed
+	- Drafts, revisions, and calculations may be needed
-		- numerous decisions of words tried on, tried out, eliminated, replaced with better words.
+		- numerous decisions of words
+			- tried on, tried out, eliminated, replaced with better words
-	- End result might look like automatic and spontaneous writing
+	- End result might appear to be automatic and spontaneous writing
 - Green highlights
 	- How characters might address each other can tell us about how close or sympathetic they are to each other
-	- simplicity and succinctness to establish authority
+	- Simplicity and succinctness to establish authority
 	- How are choices of words over others telling us about a character?
-- in many places telling could be more effective than showing.
-Especially if it saves time.
+- In many places telling could be more effective than showing.
+	- Especially if it saves time.
 - Is something being conveyed in the subtext of the writing?
-	- words can be purposely misused
+	- Words can be purposely misused
 	- Are there any fake expressions?
 	- What is being communicated, understood, misunderstood, said, not being said?
-- Reading carnivorously
-	- Does not imply stealing or borrowing
+- Reading carnivorously does not imply stealing or borrowing
-	- Implies admiring absorbing learning
+	- Implies admiring, absorbing, learning
 	- Reading not only for pleasure, but with an eye and memory for that which the author happens to do perfectly well
-	- Your favourite writings can be sources, not only inspiration, but also technical assistance
+	- Your favourite writings can be sources of not just inspiration, but also technical assistance

 # Sentences
-- skill of a writer to put together sentences that pulls us to
+- Skill of a writer to put sentences together can pulls us to
 	- Read closely
 	- Disassemble and reassemble
-	- Lego mechanic learning about an engine by taking it apart
+	- Like a mechanic learning about an engine by taking it apart
 - Read outside one’s genre once in awhile
-- Certain writers’ sentences improve proportion to the density/gravity of the information they are imparting
+- Certain writers’ sentences improve proportional to the density/gravity of the information they are imparting
 - Samuel Johnson, Virginia, Wolff, Philip Roth
 - Green highlights
 	- Perceptions may be true or appear to be true